 or 90 bushels & got into the walls 20 or 30 head of Beeves---

-Then Travis gave the message to Albert Martin (my husband).
+Then Travis gave the message to Albert Martin).
 None of us knew this was going to happen.
 Martin took the note, saluted the colonel, and galloped away.

 For dinner we had the type of food that Texians might eat: chili, cornbread and cobbler.
 Did you know that chili originated in San Antonio, Texas?
 Well, that's what they say.
 New Mexico and California claim the spicy concoction as well, but never does Mexico claim it!
 They scorn this dish.
 However there are writings of combinations of the key ingredients in journals and such of the Canary Islanders, who were the only Spanish settlers to Texas, specifically San Antonio.
 I read once that the chili queens served chili to the Mexican soldiers on Military Plaza across from the Governor's Palace in today's downtown San Antonio.
 Now there are huge chili cook-offs, like Chilympiad.

 I forgot to take pictures of the dinner table, but we used blue plates and this platter similar to one that Laura Ingalls Wilder (of Little House on the Prairie) had in the 1880's.

 During dinner my daughter shared about Charlotte Bronte and about Romantic literature which is creepy, dark, emotional, irrational, and nature based.
 We all agreed that her book, Jane Eyre, wasn't as creepy as her sister's book, Wuthering Heights.
 My daughter is busy with college, but she wanted to participate.
 She chose an author that she remembered from previous studies then did a quick review to refresh her memory.